-CodeShield’s solution is based on a sophisticated cloud model that has been developed by CodeShield.
-Using the cloud provider’s API, CodeShield analyzes your entire AWS environment and infers a graphical representations of the connectivity within the cloud environment.
+CodeShield's solution is based on a sophisticated cloud model that has been developed by CodeShield.
+Using the cloud provider's API, CodeShield analyzes your entire AWS environment and infers a graphical representation of the connectivity within the cloud environment.
 The graph model is the output of an IAM permissions analysis that resolves roles, policies, and actions to infer which cloud resources can inter-communicate.
-This also includes networks, subnet configurations and VPCs, to which each resource belongs to.
+This also includes networks, subnet configurations, and VPCs, to which each resource belongs.

-Based on the cloud model model, the user can understand
+Based on the cloud model, the user can understand

 - Initial Cloud Access: From which resource can an attacker enter the cloud environment.

 - Lateral Movement: How can the attacker move within the cloud infrastructure.